btkruppa/Scheduler/README.md

 to change if one method is used or all set the definition of test_all_methods to True for all and FALSE for specific method

-to view tcheduler simulation for each time step set the definition of output_scheduler_info to TRUE
+to view scheduler simulation for each time step set the definition of output_scheduler_info to TRUE

 to set method for single method test change the method_selection to selected method